-Jim Blazek is one of the founding members and current co-member of the company with over 30 years of environmental experience.
+Jim Blazek is one of the founding members and current co-owner of the company with over 30 years of environmental experience.

 Jennifer Lindquist is a Professional Geologist who has worked in the environmental industry since 1990 and is Leaaf’s Soil and Groundwater Division Manager.